-Prerequisites: NFS 102, CHE 112, CHE 321, BIO 308 or BIO 311 and BIO 312.
-Recommended corequisite: CHE 322.
-Catalog Description:
+Prerequisites: NFS 102, CHE 112, CHE 201, BIO 308.
+Recommended co-requisite: CHE 322.

 The course on advanced nutritional science lays the foundation for the Medical Nutrition Therapy courses and includes in-depth study of macronutrient intermediary metabolism with applications to practice; the study of macronutrients involved in bone metabolism, red blood cell information, antioxidant functions, water and electrolyte balance; and evaluation of functional foods and their role in health.